-Again, NASD believes that these comments evidence a misunderstanding of the proposed requirement.
-NASD does not believe that broker-dealers issuing fairness opinions should review the propriety of preexisting compensation arrangements as such matters would be like any other preexisting fixed or contingent liability of the corporation that cannot be altered by the terms of any change of control transaction.
-According to the NASD, the intent of the proposed requirement is that firms consider the extent to which the differential in remuneration between management and other shareholders accruing from the deal proceeds, for which there was no prior contractual commitment, is a factor in determining the fairness of the transaction to shareholders.
-NASD notes that the proposed requirement does not reach the implicit conclusion that such differential payments are a factor as to whether a transaction is fair but, in NASD's view, it would be equally wrong to conclude that such differential payments are inappropriately placed among the factors and indicia that one should consider in rendering a fairness opinion.
-NASD believes it is true that a fairness opinion merely states that the transaction is fair and does not necessarily represent the best price.
-However, NASD also believes it is true that the considerations surrounding the issuance of a fairness opinion are artificially truncated when the total amount that a buyer is willing to pay and how such payment is allocated is never an appropriate factor in a change of control transaction.
+Again, NASD believes that these comments evidence a misunderstanding of this proposed requirement.
+We do not believe that broker-dealers issuing fairness opinions should review the propriety of preexisting compensation arrangements as such matters would be like any other preexisting fixed or contingent liability of the corporation that cannot be altered by the terms of any change of control transaction.
+The intent of the proposed requirement is that firms consider the extent to which the differential in remuneration between management and other shareholders accruing from the deal proceeds, for which there was no prior contractual commitment, is a factor in determining the fairness of the transaction to shareholders.
+The proposed requirement does not reach the implicit conclusion that such differential payments are a factor as to whether a transaction is fair but in our view it would be equally wrong to conclude that such differential payments are inappropriately placed among the factors and indicia that one should consider in rendering a fairness opinion.
+It is true that a fairness opinion merely states that the transaction is fair and does not necessarily represent the best price.
+However, it also is true that the considerations surrounding the issuance of a fairness opinion are artificially truncated when the total amount that a buyer is willing to pay and how such payment is allocated is never an appropriate factor in a change of control transaction.